euc-releases/workspace-ONE-SDK-integration-samples/IntegrationGuideForAndroid/Guides/03BaseIntegration/WorkspaceONE_Android_BaseIntegration.md

             <service android:name=".AirWatchSDKIntentService"/>

         </application>

+4. Apps targeting API level 30 or below, will see below compile time error.
+    Note: This should be skipped if app consumes [Framework SDK]

+            The minCompileSdk (31) specified in a
+            dependency's AAR metadata (META-INF/com/android/build/gradle/aar-metadata.properties)
+            is greater than this module's compileSdkVersion (android-30).
+            Dependency: androidx.work:work-runtime-ktx:2.7.0.

+5. To resolve the above, add following lines in build.gradle

+            implementation ("com.airwatch.android:AirWatchSDK:22.5") {
+                exclude group: 'androidx.work', module: 'work-runtime-ktx'
+            }
+            implementation ('androidx.work:work-runtime-ktx:2.3.4')

+6. Apps targeting API level 31 or above, need to implement SDKClientConfig in their Application class and override getEventHandler() and return WS1AnchorEvents Implementation object.

+            public class AppApplication extends Application implements SDKClientConfig {
+               @NonNull
+               @Override
+               public WS1AnchorEvents getEventHandler() {
+                  return new WS1AnchorAppEventImpl();
+               }
+            }`

 This completes the required service implementation.
 Build the application to confirm that no mistakes have been made.